|

 also tell me about their families back home on a far away island in the Pacific, or about the amount the money they had to

 pay for a job at the twisted Employment Agency back in Manila.
+On one

 Greek ship I was to join later the cook would boil a big cauldron of tomato rice with chunks of meat, put it on the crew’s